 Other ways to avoid foreclosure

 If you’re falling behind on mortgage payments (or your home is already in foreclosure) and you can’t repay what you owe, there may be options other than exercising your right of redemption:

-If you haven’t already, reach out to your lender or servicer.
-Many are willing to work with proactive borrowers to help adjust your repayment schedule or put the loan into forbearance.
-If the servicer does agree to put your loan into forbearance.
-At worst, your lender won’t be willing to work with you, so there’s little harm in asking for help.
+- If you haven’t already, reach out to your lender or servicer.
+Many are willing to work with proactive borrowers to help adjust the repayment schedule or put the loan into forbearance.
+If the servicer does agree to put your loan into forbearance, make sure you understand what’s expected after it ends.

-You could also consider refinancing your mortgage.
+- Try refinancing your mortgage.
 If you’ve built equity in your home, refinancing can help you lower your monthly payment or get cash (potentially even with bad credit).
 You can use that money to get the rest of your finances in order so you can handle your mortgage payments more easily.
 If you don’t have much home equity, there are refinance options for underwater homeowners, as well.

-Lastly, look into housing counseling programs.
-A U.S. Department of Housing and Urban Development (HUD) counselor can help you interact with your servicer, get a loan modification or explore other relief options.
+- Lastly, look into housing counseling programs.
+A U.S. Department of Housing and Urban Development (HUD) foreclosure avoidance counselor can help you interact with your servicer, get a loan modification or explore other relief options.